Presidents Race Facts, History, and Trivia

 George Washington won the first presidents race at Nationals Park.
 On Saturday, March 22, 2008, the Washington Nationals hosted a limited-attendance baseball game for a few thousand fans at Nationals Park between the George Washington University and Saint Josephs University baseball teams.
 Since this was a “dry run” designed to test all the concessions and in-game entertainment, fans in attendance were treated to the first “unofficial” presidents race at Nationals Park.
 To the chants of “Let Teddy Win!”, Teddy came up short as George Washington was first to cross the tape.
 Eight days later, at the Washington Nationals’ inaugural regular season game at Nationals Park, George also captured the first official presidents race, beating Teddy at the wire.

 You can meet and pose for photos with the racing presidents at Nationals Park.
 The Nationals’ stadium offers fans many opportunities to meet and pose for photos with the racing presidents.
 In 2010, Teddy started greeting fans before the games outside the Navy Yard Metro stop on Half Street NE.
-The other presidents George, Tom, and Abe are often found greeting visitors and posing for photos inside the ticket gates at the stadium’s main centerfield plaza entrance.
-Even if you don’t have a camera, Nationals FanPhoto photographers will snap photos that you can view and purchase online after the game.
-After the presidents race is completed in the 4th inning, the racing presidents return to the Nationals Park concourse, and return to the stands along the baselines for the 7th inning stretch.
+Approximately 30 to 60 minutes before the game, all of the racing presidents can be found greeting visitors and posing for photos inside the ticket gates at Nationals Park’s main centerfield plaza entrance.
+After the presidents race is completed in the middle of the 4th inning, the racing presidents return to the Nationals Park concourse behind section 131, where they pose as a group with fans through the 5th inning.